SAP/ui5-tooling/rfcs/0010-ui5-builder-bundling-refactoring.md

 **Create a new "minify" task** which takes care of creating a debug-variant, minifying the original resource (and creating a source map in the process) as well as tagging the resources as "IsDebugVariant" and "HasDebugVariant" accordingly.

-**Deprecate the existing "uglify" and "createDebugFiles" tasks** in favor of this new task.
-Either remove them or make them a noop, so that custom tasks can still reference them in their "beforeTask" or "afterTask" configuration.
+**Remove the existing "uglify" and "createDebugFiles" tasks** in favor of this new task.
+Throw an error when those tasks are used, e.g. in a "beforeTask" or "afterTask" configuration.

 **"minify" Task Activity:**